 The Houston Astros can punch their return ticket to the American League Championship Series as they bring a 2-0 series lead into Monday afternoon’s Game 3 in Cleveland.
-The Indians, though, are slight MLB lines favorites to extend the series.
+The Guardians, though, are slight MLB lines favorites to extend the series.

 How to Bet Astros at Indians ALDS Game 3 Betting Lines & Game Info

 - Probable pitchers (away/home): Dallas Keuchel/Mike Clevinger

 - ALDS Game 3 Betting Lines: Cleveland Indians -118 / Houston Astros +108 (Total 8.5)